ccnmtl/compiled/content/articles/searching-1.md

 Filter by:
     size: "small"
     tag: "cat"
-    use: "math"
+    usage: "math"
 ```

-But wait, the initial query can still be broken down to a two-step process:
+But wait, the initial query can be broken down further to a two-step process:

 ```
 Initial query: